Eastman - Rochester New Horizons Music

 Click here to view introductory videos about the different groups and programs that Eastman - Rochester New Horizons offers!

-Click on the picture below to view the Eastman Rochester New Horizons Documentary produced by WXXI
+Click on the picture below to view the promo of the Eastman Rochester New Horizons Documentary produced by WXXI